Take the pressure out of hosting the holiday with these 7 steps to a stress-free Thanksgiving!

 Sunday: Clean out the fridge.
 Make sure there is room for all of the prepped food and produce when you make your final grocery run.
 Find your linens, set the table and locate all of your serving pieces.
 Place the serving dishes on the table and label what you are serving on each piece.

 Monday: Get your slow cookers out.
-In my mind, that’s the best way to save your precious oven space.
-We even reheat our mashed taters in our slow cooker!
+In my mind, that's the best way to save your precious oven space.
+We even reheat our make-ahead mashed potatoes in our slow cooker!
 Figure out the timing of all of your meal items for Thanksgiving day.
 Sometimes it helps to work backward from the time you actually plan to eat.
 Write down when everything needs to be taken out of the fridge and go in the oven.
 Don't omit even the smallest detail.
 Trust me on this; it may seem like overkill, but this bit of preparation makes the day less stressful when you know what's coming next.

 Tuesday: Do your final grocery run.
 Don't forget flowers for centerpieces.
 Then clean, peel, chop and dice away.
 Getting all of the food prepped ahead of time saves a ton of mess and clean up (not to mention time) on Thanksgiving day.
 Arrange your centerpieces on the tables to give the flowers a chance to open up.

 Wednesday: This is cooking day, friends.
 Sauté the veg for stuffing.
 Clean the greens and prepare the salad dressing.
 Make the potatoes, the cranberries and the desserts.
-(I make three desserts….is that too much?
+(I make three desserts....is that too much?
 We like variety.)
 Although we always have some seasonal favorites (bourbon pecan or pumpkin cheesecake anyone?), this Chocolate Chip Pumpkin Roll is always the first dessert gone.

 Thursday: Wake up, have a cup of coffee and a solid breakfast before you tackle the to-dos.
 Believe me, it will do a world of good (for everybody) if you start the day on the right foot.
 After breakfast, consult your well-prepared list and attack the day.